ileefmans/SCINet/README.md

   3. Start coding!! 🤓

   ## Documentation
-  Currently in the process of providing documentation leveraging Sphinx.
+  Currently in the process of providing documentation leveraging ```Sphinx```.
 This was not a part of my deliverable to Cureskin, but rather a feature that I believe would nicely complement this repo.

   ## Acknowledgments and Contributions